LOGOS

 Key Features

-The system uses language around readiness, consistency, and optimization to make the experience more culturally acceptable for the target audience.
+The system uses language around readiness, consistency, control, and optimization to make the experience more culturally acceptable for the target audience.
+This framing helps LOGOS reach users who might reject conventional wellness language.

-The logger creates ritual and immediacy.
-The app adds memory, analysis, and direction.
-Together, they create a more complete intervention loop.
+The logger creates ritual, immediacy, and physical commitment.
+The app adds memory, analysis, guidance, and direction.
+Together, they create a more complete loop than an app only mood tracker.

 Reflect: revisit past logs, uncover hidden patterns, and better understand what is shaping your emotional state.